The rule of thirds is probably the most basic in photography. So what is it, and how can you use it to improve your photos? Let’s dive in!

 Our eyes are naturally attracted to those intersections and lines.
 So positioning your subject there is a brilliant way to draw attention to it.

-Of course, it’s best to still do what feels natural.
+Of course, it’s best to do what feels natural.
 Placing your subject on one of the thirds exactly might feel weird.
 Just make sure to be aware of the lines.